Core Concepts

 MANAGE_MEMBERS

-Bit 2.
-Add or remove non-admin members.
+Bit 3.
+Add or remove non-admin members and set their roles.

 MANAGE_APPLICATION